neato0079/exam-analytics/README.md

 - Various filters are now functional for graph generation

 ## Breakdown
-- Compatible datasets(just `.csv` files for now) is essentially HL7 data organized by the following columns:
+- Compatible datasets(just `.csv` files for now) are essentially HL7 data organized by the following columns:

 ```
         COLUMN NAME                      HL7 ORM Segment